 The Doo-Dah Diner is a casual breakfast and lunch spot with a laid-back vibe and scratch kitchen.
 It's adored by both locals and celebrities alike, especially after it was selected by People magazine as the most popular breakfast joint in Kansas.
 Try the crab cake Benedict featuring grilled asparagus and jalapeno bacon crumbles.
 Or, if you’re traveling with a food allergy, dig into the gluten-free version of their famous banana bread French toast.

-Where To Stay In Wichita
+Best Places To Stay In Wichita

 Drury Plaza Hotel Broadview

 Along the banks of the Arkansas River, and just downstream from the Keeper of the Plains, the historic Drury Plaza Hotel Broadview dates to 1922.
 Don’t miss the original mosaic mural installed by Blackbear Bosin in the Crystal Ballroom.

 Hotel At Old Town

 A brick warehouse-turned-luxury hotel with a piano bar, the Hotel at Old Town is a prominent landmark in the heart of Wichita’s Old Town.
 Just steps from the Museum of World Treasures and surrounded by boutiques and eateries, the hotel offers accommodations ranging from studios to one-bedroom suites with full kitchens.